This post was originally published on 15 May 2020 and updated on 27 November 2020 for freshness, accuracy and comprehensiveness.

 - Government Gateway user ID and password (find out how to create a Government Gateway user ID here)

 - Bank details

-You will need to confirm that your business has been adversely affected on or after 14 July 2020 by the coronavirus.
+You will need to confirm that your business has seen a significant reduction in trading profits due to Coronavirus.
 HMRC will be checking claims and will take appropriate action to withhold or recover payments found to be dishonest or inaccurate.

-Unfortunately, your tax agent or advisor cannot make the claim on your behalf.
+Unfortunately, your tax agent or advisor cannot claim on your behalf.

-Once you have made your claim, HMRC will check your application and pay the grant directly into your bank account within 6 working days.
+Once you make a claim, HMRC will check your application and pay the grant directly into your bank account within six working days.

 Please note: This article is a commentary on general principles and should not be interpreted as advice for your specific situation.